 What’s it Do?

 WP-Markdown works by converting your WordPress post editor to a pure text editor that accepts the Markdown format.
 That way, you can draft your posts in Markdown, and they will be published with proper formatting in HTML.
-The plugin also allows you to add Markdown to comments, and features a help bar which you can add to either the post editor or comments.
-The help bar will give you a few tools that allow you to add Markdown elements, and will show you a preview of what your post will look like when it’s output.
+The plugin also allows you to add Markdown to comments and features a help bar which you can add to either the post editor or comments.
+The help bar will give you a few tools that allow you to add Markdown elements and will show you a preview of what your post will look like when it’s output.
 WP-Markdown supports all post types, and it can be switched on or off for each individual post type.

 How’s it Work?

-After you install and activate the plugin, you can set it up by going to Settings -> Writing and scrolling down to the Markdown section.
+After you install and activate the plugin, you can set it up by going to Settings -> Writing and scroll down to the Markdown section.
 Here you will see an option labeled “Enable MarkDown for:” with a list of post types on your site.
 Simply check the box next to the post types you want to add Markdown too to enable the functionality.
-Below this is another option titled “Enable MarkDown help bar for:”, with the option for the post editor, comments and bbpress forums.
+Below this is another option titled “Enable MarkDown help bar for:”, with the option for the post editor, comments, and bbPress forums.
 The help bar adds a few buttons to the post editor which helps you add Markdown syntax to your posts.
 It will also enable a preview box right underneath the post editor, which will show you how your post will look when it is output and formatted.

 The last option is “Enable Prettify syntax highlighter:”.
 If you are not already using a syntax highlighter, and have a lot of code samples in your posts, then you can turn this on.
 Whenever you add a code block in Markdown to your posts, the Prettify highlighter will automatically detect what language the code is written in, and highlight it appropriately.